zacharyvoase/urlobject/doc/index.rst

 ------------

 Install using ``pip`` from `pypi <http://pypi.python.org/pypi/URLObject>`__.
-There are no dependencies, and the package is pure Python, tested on CPythons v2.6–3.3.
-(It probably works on v2.5 as well, but Travis CI no longer supports testing on v2.5.)
+There are no dependencies, and the package is pure Python.

 .. code:: bash